Rick Crouch: As a politician in South Africa

 In 1980, at the age of 19, Crouch became a member of the Progressive Party, one of the two opposition parties represented in parliament at the time.
-From the period 1982, until he was forced into self-exile in the United States.
+From the period 1982 until 1986, when he left South Africa for the United States.

 Crouch, along with his family, decided in 2005 that he would return to South Africa to pick up where he left off in 1986 and run for public office.
 Upon his return to South Africa, Crouch was elected to the Chairmanship of the eThekwini Ward 10 Branch of the Democratic Alliance.

-During his time as chairman Crouch has been actively involved in the community and in Ward 10.
+During his time as chairman, Crouch has been actively involved in the community and in Ward 10.
 Crouch also served on the Executive Committee of the Hillcrest Community Policing Forum (CPF).

-On 22 May 2010, Crouch was elected as a City Councilor to the Durban City Council representing the residents of Ward 99 for the Democratic Alliance in the ANC majority Council.
+On 22 May 2010, Crouch was elected as a City Councillor to the Durban City Council representing the residents of Ward 99 for the Democratic Alliance in the ANC-majority Council.

 In May 2011, Crouch was re-elected to the Durban City Council with an 83.87% majority, this time as a Ward Councillor representing the residents of Ward 10, which includes the suburbs of Gillitts, Hillcrest, Winston Park and Kloof.

 In December 2012, Crouch was elected Councillor of the Year for 2012 by his colleagues.

-In the aftermath of one of the most horrific accidents in Durban, the 2013 Pinetown crash, Crouch has been vocal about the Provincial Government's failure in stopping the carnage on Fields Hill, going as far as accusing the KwaZulu-Natal MEC of Transport, Community Safety and Liaison, Willies Mchunu, of practicing tombstone legislation.
+In the aftermath of one of the most horrific accidents in Durban, the 2013 Pinetown crash, Crouch has been vocal about the Provincial Government's failure in stopping the carnage on Fields Hill, going as far as accusing the KwaZulu-Natal MEC of Transport, Community Safety and Liaison, Willies Mchunu, of practising tombstone legislation.
 Crouch has been campaigning for stricter rules for trucks on Fields Hill.

+In January 2017, Crouch was accused by some individuals of being a US spy.
+These accusations came about because he was flying a US flag outside his house to celebrate a US holiday because his family are US citizens.

-On 4 February 2018, Crouch resigned his council seat in order to concentrate more on his expanding private investigation business and to spend more time with his family.
+On 4 February 2018, Crouch resigned his council seat to concentrate more on his expanding private investigation business and to spend more time with his family.